neu-pdi/cs2100-public-resources/lecture-notes/l1-intro-python1.md

 - Any returns
 - Any errors or exceptions that might be raised

+We assume that if we asked you to write a function to calculate the area of a rectangle (given the width and height), you would know how to implement it.

-Here is an example of a function with documentation and two tests:
+Here we show you how to format it with documentation and tests:

 ```python
 """Module for unit testing"""